Clemens Christian Poetzsch is a piano discovery.

 — Freie Presse

 Deep down, pianist Clemens Christian Poetzsch (1985) has always known what music means to him: freedom.
-Freedom to improvise; freedom to create new worlds of sound; freedom to follow his instincts wherever they may lead him.
+Freedom to improvise, to create new worlds of sound, and to follow his instincts wherever they may lead.

-Clemens Christian Poetzsch has played and shared the stage with artists such as the dogma.chamber.orchestra, Robot Koch, Daniel Hope and the Kammerorchester Berlin and regularly writes music for theatre, ballet and film.
+He has performed with and shared the stage alongside artists such as the dogma.chamber.orchestra, Robot Koch, Daniel Hope, and the Kammerorchester Berlin.
+Poetzsch also frequently composes for theatre, ballet, and film.

 “Subtle and refined, it’s one degree of separation from Max Richter, two from Philip Glass, three from Erik Satie; beautiful music, beautifully played.”